 But, even if a fall is caused by an unnatural accumulation, that is not the end of what you must show to recover damages.
 You must also show that the landowner created the hazard and that the landowner knew about it.
 Surveillance footage at a store can help with proving this knowledge.
 (See our prior blog post about documenting your fall).

 A Lease or Contract to Remove Ice and Snow

 Even if the snow or ice you slipped on was naturally occurring, a business or landlord may be responsible if they agreed by contract to remove snow and ice.
 For example, if your lease requires the landlord to remove snow each morning, and they fail to do so, the landlord may be responsible.
 However, it is important to understand that just because a contract says the common areas will be kept “reasonably safe” does not automatically create an agreement to remove ice and would not by itself put the responsibility on the landlord.
 The contract must have a specific provision.

 Negligent Removal of Snow and Ice

 If a business or landowner undertakes to remove snow and ice, it can be held responsible if it does so in a way that makes the area more hazardous than it had been without their efforts at snow removal.
 For example, if a business contracts with a snow removal company to clear its parking lot, and the company fails to properly remove ice and snow, the company may be responsible if you slip and fall as a result.

 Although the deck is stacked against victims of slip and falls, there are instances in which a business or landowner is responsible for the harm caused.
-Contact Rinehardt Law Firm for a free consultation if you are hurt by a fall on ice or snow outside a store or at your apartment or condominium.
+Contact Rinehardt Injury Attorneys for a free consultation if you are hurt by a fall on ice or snow outside a store or at your apartment or condominium.